 There were two excellent side trips to Historic Hyde Park, the home of President Franklin D. Roosevelt, and the US Military Academy at West Point.
 I love the tidbits I learned that aren’t in textbooks.
 When England’s King George VI and Queen Elizabeth visited Hyde Park, they were treated to an American picnic complete with hot dogs, about which the Queen inquired, “How do you eat these?”
 While the King picked them up with his hands, the Queen used a knife and fork.
 At West Point, I found out that President Dwight D. Eisenhower graduated in 1915 with an astounding number of demerits – 307!
 I wonder if those who served under him in World War II were aware of that.

-The views of the Statue of Liberty and the NYC skyline were impressive from our vessel.
-On our last full day there was a walking tour that included NYC’s High Line, an imaginative linear park built on a disused elevated rail track.
+The views of the Statue of Liberty and the New York City skyline were impressive from our vessel.
+On our last full day there was a walking tour that included New York City’s High Line, an imaginative linear park built on a disused elevated rail track.
 In the afternoon I took the city tour that hit all the highlights of The Big Apple including a reflective stop at the 9/11 Memorial.

 I have never taken a voyage on a popular, large cruise vessel.
 I think ships that can hold more people than the number in my village of 1,200 may not be for me.
 On this smaller vessel, the trip was well worth it.
 I visited two countries, three world-class cities, some of the world’s most important waterways, and historic places.
 I enjoyed gourmet meals, informative talks, musical presentations, and I only had to unpack once for two weeks.
 On board, the staff and other passengers created a causal and friendly atmosphere.
 It was my dream come true cruise.
 Now I hanker to cruise to the other Great Lakes.